Thoroughbred racing in New Zealand: Leading jockeys

-In April 2014 David Walsh broke Lance O'Sullivan's record for the most New Zealand wins.
+In April 2014 David Walsh passed Lance O'Sullivan's then record of 2355 for the most New Zealand wins.
 On 19 December 2020, Chris Johnson took the record for New Zealand winners from Walsh when he rode Sassenach to win at Awapuni.
-To this date Chris has won 21 group 1 races.

 In July 2020 senior jockey Michael Coleman retired after suffering injuries.
-He had won 39 group 1 wins in his career.
+He had ridden 2131 New Zealand winners, including 39 at Group 1, in his career.

 On 17 February 2021 Danielle Johnson rode her 1000th winner, when she brought home Feelin’ Fancy in race 1 at Te Aroha.
 Her father, Peter Johnson, rode 1370 winners in his career.

 Women jockeys

 Linda Jones was the first to apply for an apprentice's licence and be turned down.
 She had ridden in a number of lady riders events over many years in New Zealand and overseas such as in Brazil, which highlighted that New Zealand and Australia were outliers in not allowing women to compete with male jockeys in professional races.

 The first win by a woman in New Zealand was visiting Canadian jockey Joan Phipps, at Te Awamutu in November 1977.

 In 1977 the New Zealand Racing Conference accepted female jockeys and they became eligible to ride on 15 July 1978 with the first Kiwi woman to ride in a totaliser race in New Zealand being Joanne Hale (Giles) on that day at Waimate.
 Sue Day (Christchurch), Joanne Lamond (Oamaru) and Vivienne Kaye (Awapuni) rode in later races on that day.

 Sue Day became the first New Zealand female jockey winner in a totalisator race against males on 22 July 1978 when she won with the Ned Thistoll-trained Jaws in the Waybrook Handicap at Timaru.
 Another female jockey riding then was Cherie Saxon (Hastings).

 Linda Jones' first win was on Big Bickies at Te Rapa and soon after Royal Petite was the first Open Handicap winner for a female jockey.
 Subsequent highlight wins for Linda were Lovaro in the Queen Elizabeth Handicap and Holy Toledo in the Wellington Derby on 22 January 1979 (possibly the first female jockey world-wide to win a Derby).
 Linda Jones was also the first female jockey to win a professional race against males at a registered meeting in Australia, winning aboard Pay The Purple in the Labour Day Cup at Doomben, Brisbane on May 7, 1979.

 Maree Lyndon was the first female jockey to win a Group I race in New Zealand when winning the 1982 New Zealand Cup on Sirtain.

 Although there was resistance from some industry participants, female jockeys have competed with great skill and success.

 Female riders have subsequently gone on to win the New Zealand premiership: